 This approach contributes to the research agenda proposed by \cite{Kamenica21}, where the authors call for the development of models where the structure of the information provision mechanism is constrained to better reflect socio-economic situations.
 Our framework introduces several advancements that extend the applicability of persuasion models to economics.

 In the first place, it explicitly links dynamic persuasion, and in particular continuous-time persuasion, to filtering theory and stochastic control with partial observation.
 Surprisingly, with the exception of \cite{Escude23}, so far none of the papers dealing with dynamic persuasion, and in particular continuous-time persuasion, mentioned that the dynamics of the estimated state is given by the filtering equation.
-In its most general formulation, the dynamics of the estimated state in continuous time leads to the Zakai equation (see \cite[Section 3.5]{Bain09}), which is a stochastic differential equation in infinite dimension.
-When coupled to a stochastic control problem, there are two settings that allow the infinite dimensionality of the Zakai equation to be reduced to a finite dimensional problem: the state taking two values and the linear-quadratic case of the Kalman-Bucy filter.
-The literature on Bayesian conviction has focused its analysis on the first case, which has now become so prominent to be called {\em the canonical model}, after the proposition made by \cite{Che23}.
+In its most general formulation, the dynamics of the estimated state in continuous time leads to the Zakai equation (see \cite{Bain09}, Section 3.5), which is a stochastic differential equation in infinite dimension.
+When coupled to a stochastic control problem, there are two settings that allow the infinite dimensionality of the Zakai equation to be reduced to a finite dimensional problem: the state taking a finite number of values and the linear-quadratic case of the Kalman-Bucy filter.
+The literature on Bayesian persuasion has focused its analysis on the first case (with the state taking two values), which has now become so prominent to be called {\em the canonical model}, after the proposition made by \cite{Che23}.
 This paper develops in some detail the second case, which has not yet been treated in the literature.

 In the second place, an immediate dividend of the linear-quadratic Kalman-Bucy optimal control setting is that it allows to consider controlled states, a lacking feature in the current literature.
 While in the static case the distinction between action and state is not of much use, it becomes crucial in dynamic contexts opening up the possibility of modelling more complex situations.
 This framework makes it possible to draw on existing techniques and results from stochastic control and stochastic game theory to develop applications.
 Indeed, the case of a mean-field interaction of Receivers has been addressed without difficulty.